-There shall be a Standing Committee on Disability Issues, Standing Committee on Law Library Service to Prisoners and a Standing Committee on Lesbian and Gay Issues.
+There shall be a Standing Committee on Disability Issues, Standing Committee on Law Library Service to Prisoners and a Standing Committee on Sexual Orientation and Gender Identity.
 There shall be such other Standing or Special Committees as the SIS Executive Committee shall create, or shall be created by a majority vote of those present and voting at any annual meeting of this SIS.
 Unless otherwise provided, committee Chairs shall be designated by the Chair of the SIS.

 Section 2.
 Standing Committee on Disability Issues

 (a) Purpose.
 The primary purpose of this Committee is to provide an avenue for members to increase awareness and discussion of the various disability issues that arise in law libraries.
 The Committee will advocate for and develop best practices for serving library patrons with disabilities and for working with colleagues with disabilities.
 Two-year agendas may address issues pertaining to physical disabilities and/or mental disabilities, as agreed upon by the members.
 Information will be disseminated in multiple and accessible formats, and will be made available to all AALL members.

 (b) Officers.
 The first Committee Chair shall be appointed by the SR-SIS Chair for a two-year term, expiring at the completion of the 2016 Committee business meeting.
 Subsequent Committee Chairs will be elected for a one-year term.
 The SR-SIS Chair shall solicit names of members interested in serving as Committee Chair approximately two months prior to the AALL annual meeting.

 (c) Officer Election Procedures.
 The first Committee Chair shall be appointed.
 Subsequent Committee Chairs shall be elected annually by electronic ballot prior to the AALL annual meeting.
 The candidate receiving the largest number of votes shall be elected.
 Installation will take place at the annual business meeting of the Committee.